Beach Club Vibes

 El Chiringuito Puente Romano sits inside the Puente Romano Beach Resort on the Golden Mile.
 It's a luxury beachfront restaurant and beach club with sunbeds, live music, and cocktails.
 The setting is polished without being stuffy.

-Rated 4.2 from 1,850 reviews.
-Price level is €€€.
-Parking and wifi are included.
-It's one of the best options if you want Golden Mile glamour with genuine fine dining, not just a DJ and a pool.
+It's the best option if you want Golden Mile glamour with genuine fine dining rather than just a DJ and a pool.
+Parking and wifi included. €€€ pricing.

 Chambao Marbella